KryptXBSA/StorageBox/README.md

 - Grafana, Prometheus for server statistics with node_exporter
 - Ansible for automating server provisioning
 - Nginx as a reverse proxy
-- Docker for containerizing all 7 services
+- Docker and Docker Compose for containerizing all the 7 services required to run this project

-**Services and Their Roles**
+**Services (docker-compose.yml)**

-- `postgres`: Main database for data storage.
+- `postgres`: Primary DB.
-- `redis`: Redis service used for rate limiting.
+- `redis`: Rate limiting.
 - `server`: Backend server responsible for application logic.
 - `website`: Front-end website for user interaction.
-- `node_exporter`: Node Exporter for collecting system-level metrics.
 - `prometheus`: Prometheus for storing and monitoring metrics data.
 - `grafana`: Grafana for visualizing and analyzing metrics.
+- `node_exporter`: Node Exporter for collecting system-level metrics.

 ## How to Run Locally